-In consideration of our staff, the Children's Center closes promptly at 5:30 each evening (please see modified operating hours on page 3).
-Families should arrive at the Center with enough time to pick up their child and gather their child's belongings and exit the building by 5:30.
+In consideration of our staff, the Children's Center closes promptly at 5:30 each evening.
+Families should arrive at the Center with enough time to pick up their child, gather their child's belongings and exit the building by 5:30.
 Families will be charged one dollar for every minute that they or their child remain in the building after 5:30.

-Families who are late in excess of 3 times per fiscal year will have their late fee increased to \$5 per minute for the remainder of the year.
+Families who are late more than 3 times per fiscal year will have their late fee increased to \$5 per minute for the remainder of the year.
 This will be documented in the office.